 - Complete loan applications (if applicable), and notify outside award organizations to send funds to MHC.

-- Submit a Disbursement Form to SFS.
-No funds can be disbursed without the completed form.
+- Submit a disbursement form to SFS.
+(Funds cannot be disbursed without the completed form.)

 - Meet with a member of the SFS staff to make sure everything is in place for your leave.

-While on non-academic leave, you will not be reported as enrolled at MHC.
-If you receive federal loans, you have a grace period before you are expected to begin repayment.
-This means that, as dictated by federal regulation, Federal Direct Student Loans will enter re-payment status after 180 days (generally after one un-enrolled semester; not after a normal summer or January term).
+Students who are on non-academic leave are reported to the Department of Education as not enrolled at Mount Holyoke College.
+Students on non-academic leave who have borrowed federal loans have a grace period before they are expected to begin repayment.
+Federal Direct Student Loans will enter re-payment status after 180 days (generally after one semester of non enrollment; not after a standard summer or January term).
 The grace period for Federal Perkins loans is nine months.
-You may request forbearance for repayment by contacting the appropriate servicer: Department of Education for Federal Direct loans, ECSI for Federal Perkins or Mount Holyoke College loans, private lenders for alternative loans.
+Students may request forbearance of repayment by contacting the appropriate servicer: Department of Education for Federal Direct loans, ECSI for Federal Perkins or Mount Holyoke College loans, private lenders for alternative loans.

-Once you have used your grace period, you will not have a grace period again upon graduation and will go into repayment immediately.
-However, you may request in-school deferrals for any of your student loans if you enroll in a graduate program.
+It should be noted that there is only one grace period allowed.
+Once the grace period has expired students will go into repayment immediately after graduation or withdrawal from the College.
+However, students may request in-school deferrals for any student loans if enrolling in a graduate program.
 Subsidized loans will not accrue interest during in-school deferments; unsubsidized and alternative loans will accrue interest and interest will be compounded if not paid quarterly.

-Students who are enrolled in the Mount Holyoke health insurance plan and who go on leave after the fall semester may waive the insurance coverage for the remainder of the academic year and receive the refund on that insurance if they request in writing that the coverage be terminated, assuming they do not receive grant funding for the insurance.
-The request must be made within 30 days of the end of the fall semester.
-Students who wish to continue their coverage may do so.
-Students who received grant funds for the health insurance coverage will have the grant deducted from their account for the spring amount and they will be responsible for paying for the spring insurance coverage.
-If your leave extends beyond the coverage period of the current plan year (if you are on leave when you would have renewed your plan), you will not be eligible for further renewal of the Student Medical Insurance Plan.
+The student medical health insurance plan will remain in effect for the full plan year for students who have had the plan for more than 31 days prior to going on leave.
+Students enrolled in the plan who go on leave after the fall semester but prior to the beginning of the spring semester, may waive the insurance coverage for the spring semester and receive a refund on the insurance premium by requesting in writing that the coverage be terminated.
+(This does not apply to students who received grant funding for the insurance.)
+The refund request must be made within 30 days of the end of the fall semester.
+Students who wish to continue their plan coverage may do so.
+Students who received grant funds for the health insurance premium will have the spring grant removed from their account and they will be responsible for paying for the spring insurance premium.
+If the leave of absence extends beyond the coverage period of the current plan year the student is ineligible to renew the plan.